-This list with over 100 homeschool fun activities for all ages will help you easily jazz up your day and boost learning.
+This list with over 100 fun homeschool activities for all ages will help you easily jazz up your day and boost learning at home.

 - Middle School